zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 db_upgrade.sh -j "-Dfile.encoding=UTF-8 -Duser.timezone=GMT -Xmx2048m" -l "output.log"
 ```

 The upgrade tool prompts you for information about your installation before beginning the data upgrade.
-If you have downloaded a Liferay bundle with Tomcat, then it <!-- may -- we should avoid language that makes us sound uncertain --> automatically detects some of the directories as default values.
+If you have downloaded a Liferay bundle with Tomcat, then it automatically detects some of the directories as default values.

 Here is an example interaction with the upgrade tool entering this information: